 Zacks Rank less than or equal to 2: Zacks Rank #1 (Strong Buy) or 2 (Buy) stocks are known to outperform irrespective of the market environment.

-Value Score of less than or equal to B: Our research shows that stocks with a Style Score of A or B when combined with Zacks Rank #1 or 2 offer the best upside potential.
+Value Score of less than or equal to B: Our research shows that stocks with a Style Score of A or B, when combined with a Zacks Rank #1 or 2, offer the best upside potential.

-Unum Group, which provides financial protection benefit solutions, carries a Zacks Rank #2 and has an expected EPS growth rate of 12.2% for three-five years.
-The company has a trailing four-quarter earnings surprise of 34.9%, on average.
+Unum Group, which provides financial protection benefit solutions, sports a Zacks Rank #1 and has an expected EPS growth rate of 9.1% for three-five years.
+The company has a trailing four-quarter earnings surprise of 18.6%, on average.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-AerCap, a global leader in aviation leasing, carries a Zacks Rank #2.
-It has an expected EPS growth rate of 8.2% for three-five years.
-The company has a trailing four-quarter earnings surprise of 24.9%, on average.
+General Motors, which designs, builds, and sells cars, trucks, crossovers, and automobile parts globally, flaunts a Zacks Rank #1.
+It has an expected EPS growth rate of 9.9% for three-five years.
+The company has a trailing four-quarter earnings surprise of 15.5%, on average.

-The Zacks Consensus Estimate for AerCap’s current financial year sales and EPS suggests growth of 35% and 17.4%, respectively, from the year-ago period.
-AER has a Value Score of A. The stock has declined 3.8% in the past year.
+The Zacks Consensus Estimate for General Motors’ current financial year sales suggests growth of 4.5% from the year-ago period.
+General Motors has a Value Score of A. Shares of GM have declined 6.7% in the past year.

-G-III Apparel, which designs, sources, and markets women's and men's apparel, carries a Zacks Rank #2.
-It has an expected EPS growth rate of 15% for three-five years.
-The company has a trailing four-quarter earnings surprise of 20.8%, on average.
+American International Group, which offers insurance products for commercial, institutional, and individual customers, carries a Zacks Rank #1 and has an expected EPS growth rate of 10% for three-five years.
+The company has a trailing four-quarter earnings surprise of 9.2%, on average.

-The Zacks Consensus Estimate for G-III Apparel’s current financial-year sales suggests growth of 13.7% from the year-ago period.
-G-III Apparel has a Value Score of A. The stock has fallen 29.9% in the past year.
+The Zacks Consensus Estimate for American International Group’s current financial year sales and EPS suggests growth of 6.6% and 42.2%, respectively, from the year-ago period.
+AIG has a Value Score of A. Shares of AIG have tumbled 4.6% in the past year.